Why write Letters?

 Sometimes I’ll send out a beautifully written essay on a topic that’s important to me, like this one on freedom from September 2023, or the one on what it means to be a human from July 2023.

-Other times I’ll elevate other stories and voices, like what I’ve been reading or watching or playing.
+And sometimes I’ll elevate other stories and voices, like what I’ve been reading or watching or playing.
 My August 2023 post was a good example of that.

 Finally, I’ll add this disclaimer: All the views I express within this publication and on social media are my own, and do not necessarily match the views of any person or institution associated with me.